comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 ## 10. System interface description

+Key components in the system are the database, Django backend, and Nuxt.js frontend.

+Every sixty minutes, a job will kick off in Django that queries the OpenWeatherMaps API for the current temperature of all of the communities and saves those temperatures to the database.
+Django provides an interface to common databases out of the box.

+The Django backend will provide three RESTful API endpoints that the Nuxt.js frontend will query to retrieve data.
+1. GET communities - returns a list of the communities available to be viewed
+2. POST current - provided a community ID, the endpoint will return the current weather information for the given community
+3. POST temp_range - provided a community ID and a date range, the endpoint will return an array of temperature values

 ## 11. References

 [1] "Django Documentation | Django", Djangoproject.com, 2019.
 [Online].
 Available: https://docs.djangoproject.com/en/2.1/.
 [Accessed: 05- Mar- 2019].